react-declarative/react-declarative/README.md

 ## Migrate

 > [!NOTE]
-> A lightweight version with only `<One />` component and dependencies published in [react-declarative-lite](https://github.com/react-declarative/react-declarative-lite) package
+> A lightweight version with only the `<One />` component and dependencies published in [react-declarative-lite](https://github.com/react-declarative/react-declarative-lite) npm package

 <img src="./assets/icons/world.svg" height="35px" align="right">